yusuf-wadi/coding-challenge-2023-spring/README.md

 ### Now
 We have explored our neighboring stars and seen how the k-neighbors algorithm can help us traverse our data set.
+We have seen how k-neighbors can be used to find the closest neighbors in a data set, and how the number of neighbors we choose affects the accuracy of the model.
+Finally, we have seen how to use k-neighbors to make predictions about a new data point.
 Let's press on, and see what else we can learn.

 ## Who's the Hottest Star?